PEM-Humboldt/biomodelos-sdm/modelling/README.md

       + *current*
 * *Occurrences* to storage geographical records of species, those records must have a column with name species, latitude and longitude in decimal format

 10. Load the wrapper function "fit_biomodelos".
 This function follows the basic structure of an "Ecological Niche Modeling" (ENM) process (Peterson et al, 2011).
 It calls several subroutines to achieve this with a few inputs and having a wide range of customization.
-Also, it is useful for users not familiarized with ENM's or R.

 ```
 source("R/fit_biomodelos.R")